robert17/iotf-rtd/docs/api/v0002/device.rst

 Filtering and Querying
 ------------------------

 An important part of device management is the ability to query and filter information about devices.
 This is important for operator dashboards as well as building tools using APIs.
-For example a tool might query for a list of devices, filtering by device type, last activity and connection status.

 The following API will permit a query string to qualify the devices whose information is being requested.
 - GET /bulk/devices